Trickiest questions

 The Highway Code says

-Highway Code Rule 186: when taking an exit beyond the 12 o’clock position, signal right on approach and stay in the right-hand lane on the roundabout.
+Highway Code Rule 186: when taking an exit to the right or going full circle (anything past 12 o'clock), signal right on approach and stay in the right-hand lane on the roundabout.
 Signal left after you pass the exit immediately before the one you want, so the driver behind knows you are leaving.

 Sources